rhuss623/OverflowHelper/README.md

 # OverflowHelper
-OverflowHelper aids in Buffer Overflow development on Windows x86 architecture.
+OverflowHelper aids in buffer overflow development on Windows x86 architecture.
 This script was tested on vulnserver on 32-bit a Windows 7 machine.

 ## Usage: